marick/structural-typing/README.md

 ```

 Feast your eyes on the "integer?".
 Pleasant error messages are
 important.
-(And I'm smug about producing them without resort to
+(And I'm smug about producing them without resorting to
 macro-ology.)

-Because error messages are important, you can easily name anonymous
+Because error messages are important, you're allowed to name anonymous
 predicates.
 Here's a way of restricting the bounds of `:x` and `:y`:

 ```clojure